15th November 2017

 People for Research are running a series of blogs about user research on sensitive subjects.
 We have written a guide to support this series that provides some useful information to help anyone who needs to recruit participants for sensitive research and testing.
 You can download this guide for free or read it online.

-Dan Goodwin, UX Director at Bristol-based user-centred design agency fffunction, has offered to share his experience of recruiting users as part of a website redesign and rebuild for Dorothy House Hospice Care in 2014.
+Dan Goodwin, previously UX Director at Bristol-based user-centred design agency fffunction, has offered to share his experience of recruiting users as part of a website redesign and rebuild for Dorothy House Hospice Care in 2014.
 Dorothy House provide care and support for people in Bath and parts of Wiltshire and Somerset with life-limiting illnesses, so approaching the user recruitment required a higher level of care and empathy.

 As part of the process of the redesign of the Dorothy House website, fffunction wanted to learn about people who have been affected in some way by a life-limiting illness.
 In the discovery phase, we worked with members of the Dorothy House team to determine the various user groups and to work out a practical, yet sensitive approach to interviewing people who had been affected by a life-limiting illness.